jruere/multiprocessing-logging/README.md

 `Logger` will handle tunneling the records to the main process so that they are handled correctly.

-Unfortunately, this technique only works with Processes and not with a Pool of processes.
-If you need this, I'd welcome a pull request! :)

-It's currently tested in Linux and Python 2.7 and 3.3+.
+It's currently tested in Linux and Python 2.7, 3.3+, pypy & pypy3.

 # Origin